purescript/psc-package/docs/intro.md

 A package set repository contains a `packages.json` file which contains all mapping information. `psc-package` uses this information to decide which repos need to be cloned.

-The default package set is [purescript/package-sets](https://github.com/purescript/package-sets), but it is possible to create custom package sets by forking an existing package set or creating a new one from scratch.
+The default package set is [purescript/package-sets](https://github.com/purescript/package-sets), but it is possible to create custom package sets in many ways:

+* by preparing a package set with Dhall using the packages.dhall from releases: <https://github.com/purescript/package-sets/releases>
+* forking `purescript/package-sets` to your own repository
+* creating a new one from scratch

+.
 One benefit of using the default package set is that it is verified by a continuous integration process.

 ## The `psc-package.json` format